takahirohonda/portfolio-site-jekyll/_drafts/ideas.md

 # Privileged self-righteous asshole

 You're the privileged self-righteous asshole who confuses being smart with being lucky.
 You are the product of the capitalism lottery.
 You happened to be born in a very privileged position.

+# Fingers

+Quang told us that the reason why we use the word dozen for a collection of 12 things was that we used to have twelve fingers.
+We lost them somehow along the way.